 Watch the Video

 Start by foam rolling broadly over the mid back.
 Do not roll on the lumbar spine or the neck.
 Roll both up and down the middle of the back as well as on the sides of the back, by the latissimus dorsi.
 After a few broad strokes up and down the back, begin at the bottom of the mid back and hinge up and down over the foam roller, moving up one vertebra at a time.
 Remember to not do this on the lower back or upper back.
 Further self-manual release work can be done with a lacrosse or tennis ball if you find one particular spot of tightness, commonly referred to as a trigger point.
-“The Peanut” is of great use for self-manual therapy on the thoracic muscles, as is a Theracane in my personal experience.
+Two tennis or lacrosse balls taped together (known as “The Peanut”) is of great use for self-manual therapy on the thoracic muscles, as is a Theracane in my personal experience.
 With any specific trigger point work, take special care to avoid rolling directly over vertebrae or bones, as this will cause pain.
 Once you have worked through the thoracic spine, move on to the stretching shown in the video [timestamp 1:43].

-The strict overhead press, face pull, Y-W-T raise, pull-up, and front squat will improve the strength and postural endurance of the scapular and postural muscles of the mid back and shoulder region.
+The strict overhead press, face pull, Y-W-T raise or prone Y-W-T raise, pull-up, and front squat will improve the strength and postural endurance of the scapular and postural muscles of the mid back and shoulder region.
 The Sotts Press is also a useful activation and strengthening exercise, as seen in the mobility video.
-Strict attention to form to keep shoulder blades depressed and externally rotated, also referred to as “packed” or “back and down,” is essential.
+When doing these exercise, it’s essential to pay strict attention to technique and keeping shoulder blades depressed and externally rotated, also referred to as “packed” or “back-and-down.”
+It is common for athletes to get fatigued during a set and find themselves shifting the emphasis from the target muscles onto the lats and upper traps.
+Focus, re-cue, and correct.

 In order to enact significant, lasting change, a dedicated comprehensive program that involves all modalities is critical.
 I recommend focusing on one problem area at a time, at least one 10-15 minute session per day.
 Spending 20 minutes a day working on mobility for 2-3 weeks while watching a TV show, for instance, is a great way to progress toward full function.
 Foam roll, perform self-manual release on specific trigger points, and stretch, then make sure to perform additional strengthening exercises while implementing proper form into your rowing and erging training.
 Also, be cognizant of posture throughout the day.
 Many times, those with thoracic restrictions will spend much of the day hunched over.
 Once full function is achieved, daily maintenance is simply performing daily activities from that now-strong position that your body can now adopt as normal positions.